 Most grants range from US$20 thousand to US$100 thousand.

 About how to apply

 Geographical Distribution of Grant Activities in Developing Countries

 Note: In some circumstances, Overbrook also considers projects in Central America.

 Several grants in the program area of Human Rights have direct or indirect links with the Foundation’s environmental interests in Latin America.

-The Foundation provides a list of its directors and staff, as well as contact information for general inquiries.
+The Foundation provides a list of its directors and staff.

 Last Profile Review